 NHL best time to sell: Oct, Nov, Dec, Jan, Feb, March, April, May, June

-Any part-time collector knows how to acquire new cards, but there are things you can do to add extra value before selling them on.
-Grading your best cards is a good way to bump up their price, and it’s worth listing them up if a website like eBay has an ongoing promotion.
+Any part-time collector knows how to acquire new cards, but there are things you can do to add extra value before selling them.
+Grading your best cards is an excellent way to bump their price, and it’s worth listing them up if a website like eBay has an ongoing promotion.

-Think of the time and day that your potential auction will end, and make sure to plan accordingly.
-Sunday night at 10 pm EST tends to be favored if you’re looking to snag a large number of American buyers on an auction site, or you could sell just after a major game if a player had a notable performance.
+Think of the time and day your potential auction will end, and plan accordingly.
+Sunday at 10 pm EST tends to be favored if you’re looking to snag a large number of American buyers on an auction site, or you could sell just after a significant game if a player had a notable performance.

-It’s also worth thinking about the timing of tax rebates or holidays, as cards make ideal gifts for any fan.
-Supply will outweigh demand for the most desirable variations, but fewer alternatives on the market will make it easier to sell.
+It’s also worth considering the timing of tax rebates or holidays, as cards make ideal gifts for any fan.
+Supply will outweigh the demand for the most desirable variations, but fewer alternatives on the market will make it easier to sell.

-There’s always a good time to buy or sell any sports cards, and it usually depends on factors like player form and whether the season is still running.
+There’s always a good time to buy or sell sports cards, depending on the player’s form and whether the season is still running.
 If you can, wait until interest is at its lowest before you commit, and sell on hype when possible.